Here Are Four Ways to Conquer Back-to-School Blues!

 RELATED: Ways for Military and Veteran Students to Save

-Reaching out and nurturing these relationships will not only help you emotionally because you will have supporters during this process, but also if you need some assistance or to ask a favor of someone down the road you have options.
+Reaching out and nurturing these relationships will not only help you emotionally because you will have supporters during this process but also, if you need some assistance or to ask a favor of someone down the road, you have options.

 Plan It Out

-Grab your Google Calendar or do it the old fashioned way and purchase a planner.
+Grab your Google Calendar or do it the old-fashioned way and purchase a planner.

-Mark all of the school holidays, vacations (start out with the fun reminders, of course), class schedules, and reminders.
+Mark all of the school holidays, vacations (start out with fun reminders, of course), class schedules, and reminders.

-The best way to start off the school year is on the right foot and if you begin planning ahead, you won’t let anything fall between the cracks and forget a meeting or big project.
+The best way to start off the school year is on the right foot, and if you begin planning ahead, you won’t let anything fall between the cracks and forget a meeting or big project.

-Make sure to always update it so that nothing is missed.
+Make sure always to update it so that nothing is missed.

 Set Your Alarm